 The per capita income in Capitol Heights in 2018 was $29,809, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,236 for a family of four.
 However, Capitol Heights contains both very wealthy and poor people as well.

 Capitol Heights is a somewhat ethnically-diverse town.
 The people who call Capitol Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Capitol Heights residents report their race to be Black or African-American, followed by White.
 Capitol Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.34% of the town’s residents.
 Important ancestries of people in Capitol Heights include Guyanese, Trinidadian and Tobagonian, Jamaican, British West Indian, and Italian.

 The most common language spoken in Capitol Heights is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Spanish and French.